TheTalentCat/website/_posts/2018/September/2018-09-24-Enter-Stage-Right.md

 It means our success is mutual.

-Read my words, voice your comments, and share your favorite works of mine.
+Read my words and voice your comments.
+Share your favorite works of mine.
 Together, we can make the worlds of hiring a better place.

 Ready for success?
 Or at the very least, something better?